webroo/backbone-baseview/README.md

   // On the second time round this will remove the subview and unbind its events... this.$el.html(template(templateData));

-  // ...so we need to attach the subview and re-delegate events each time this.welcomeView.$el.appendTo(this.$('.container'));
+  // ...so we need to attach the subview and re-bind events every time this.welcomeView.$el.appendTo(this.$('.container'));
   this.welcomeView.delegateEvents();
   this.welcomeView.render(); // You may also want to call this, to cascade render }
 ```

 Internally `.html()` calls `.empty()` which unbinds events on *all* child nodes.
-The solution above simply uses the built-in `delegateEvents` method to re-bind the view's events.
+The solution above simply uses the built-in `delegateEvents()` to re-bind the events.
 You can also try temporarily detaching the subview from the DOM while you render.

 **The order in which you attach/render your subviews can make a difference**